-The A320 crash at Absheim is a plane crash that took place on Sunday, 26 June 1988.
+The A320 crash in Absheim is a plane crash that occurred on Sunday, June 26, 1988.

 The Air France airliner A320-111 of Air France was supposed to perform a demonstration flight (ACF 296 Q Paris-Mulhouse flight) at a low altitude as part of an air show at the Mulhouse-Absaym airdrome, thereby introducing the A320 to the public for the first time.